The climbers on Everest face danger every day, but Rob Hall had lived to tell the tale several times before his fatal climb.

 A few hours later, he was gone.
 His body remains on the mountain to this day.

 Though Hall hadn’t made it, some of his team survived.
-In particular, the journalist who had hoped to document the trek for Outside magazine instead published Hall’s story, first in his magazine and then in a book titled Into Thin Air.
-It was thanks to the journalist that the story of Hall’s expedition survived.
+In particular, Jon Krakauer, who had hoped to document the trek for Outside magazine instead published Hall’s story, first in the magazine and then in a book titled Into Thin Air.
+It was thanks to Krakauer that the story of Hall’s expedition survived.

 Enjoy this look at Rob Hall?
 Next, read about the bodies of dead climbers, frozen forever on Mount Everest.
-Then, read about the discovery of one of them.
+Then, read about the discovery of George Mallory, the most famous of them.